Wisconsin: Geography

-Wisconsin is bordered by the Montreal River; Lake Superior and Michigan to the north; by Lake Michigan to the east; by Illinois to the south; and by Iowa to the southwest and Minnesota to the northwest.
+Wisconsin is in the Midwestern United States and is part of both the Great Lakes region and the Upper Midwest.
+The state has a total area of 65,496 sqmi.
+Wisconsin is bordered by Lake Superior and Michigan to the north; by Lake Michigan to the east; by Illinois to the south; and by Iowa to the southwest and Minnesota to the northwest.
 A border dispute with Michigan was settled by two cases, both Wisconsin v.
 Michigan, in 1934 and 1935.
-The state's boundaries include the Mississippi River and St. Croix River in the west, and the Menominee River in the northeast.
+The state's boundaries include the Mississippi River and St. Croix River in the west, and the Menominee River and Montreal River in the northeast.

-With its location between the Great Lakes and the Mississippi River, Wisconsin is home to a wide variety of geographical features.
+Lying between the Great Lakes and the Mississippi River, Wisconsin has a wide variety of geographical features.
 The state is divided into five distinct regions.
 In the north, the Lake Superior Lowland occupies a belt of land along Lake Superior.
-Just to the south, the Northern Highland has massive mixed hardwood and coniferous forests including the 1500000 acre Chequamegon-Nicolet National Forest, as well as thousands of glacial lakes, and the state's highest point, Timms Hill.
+Just to the south, the Northern Highland has massive mixed hardwood and coniferous forests including the 1500000 acre Chequamegon–Nicolet National Forest, as well as thousands of glacial lakes, and the state's highest point, Timms Hill.
 In the middle of the state, the Central Plain has some unique sandstone formations like the Dells of the Wisconsin River in addition to rich farmland.
 The Eastern Ridges and Lowlands region in the southeast is home to many of Wisconsin's largest cities.
 The ridges include the Niagara Escarpment that stretches from New York, the Black River Escarpment and the Magnesian Escarpment.

-In the southwest, the Western Upland is a rugged landscape with a mix of forest and farmland, including many bluffs on the Mississippi River.
-This region is part of the Driftless Area, which also includes portions of Iowa, Illinois, and Minnesota.
-This area was not covered by glaciers during the most recent ice age, the Wisconsin Glaciation.
+In the southwest, the Western Upland is a rugged landscape with a mix of forest and farmland, including many bluffs on the Mississippi River, and the Baraboo Range.
+This region is part of the Driftless Area, which also includes parts of Iowa, Illinois, and Minnesota.
 Overall, 46% of Wisconsin's land area is covered by forest.
-Langlade County has a soil rarely found outside of the county called Antigo silt loam.